 After completing these exercises, you are ready to explore the

-Fish class in the Marine Biology Simulation (MBS) case study.* When
+class in the Marine Biology Simulation (MBS) case study.* When

 moving on to the MBS case study, notice the following differences between the

-Minnow and Fish classes:
+and Fish

-Fish class has more instance variables and more
+class has more instance variables and more

 constructors.
 (See pp. 27 - 30 of the MBS case study narrative.)

-Fish check that they are still in the environment before
+check that they are still in the environment before

 acting. (p.
 33)

-Fish methods use the changeDirection helper
+methods use the changeDirection

-method and the environment, location, and
+method and the environment

-direction accessor methods. (p.
+accessor methods. (p.
 39)

-Fish helper methods are protected, not private.
+helper methods are protected, not private.

 (pp. 30, 65)